milkey-mouse/learn-dotsies/generate/README.md

 "the" in this case), and filter #200 will include "the" *and* a couple thousand less common words.
 (This way we only need to keep one filter loaded at a time.)

+Learn Dotsies comes with a prebuilt set of filters from the en_large dataset.
 Running this program yourself might be useful to generate filters for another language or dataset (perhaps Learn Dotsies could be useful for real languages as well?).